Axway/flowmanager/README.md

 In order to use a custom MongoDB service you must first comment/remove the entries under the `fcmongo` service located in the docker-compose file.

 Furthermore you must edit the `flowcentral` service located in the same file.
 You must fill out the MongoDB environment variables with the appropriate values specific to your custom solution.
 Finally you must comment/remove the entry `depends_on` from the `flowcentral`.

+When using mongo with ssl the truststore must be generated and put in the apropriated path *Note* At this moment we support only jks truststores

 #### Docker-compose parameters